kalyaninpawar/Learn_Basic_Javascript/README.md

 5. Make sure the HTML and JavaScript files are saved.
 Then load index.html in your browser.
 You should see something like this

 ![](https://media.prod.mdn.mozit.cloud/attachments/2014/11/21/9543/3561d5218e249d28b330b94346633ed8/hello-world.png)

+> Note: The reason the instructions (above) place the <script> element near the bottom of the HTML file is that the browser  reads code in the order it appears in the file.

+> If the JavaScript loads first and it is supposed to affect the HTML that hasn't loaded yet, there could be problems.
+Placing JavaScript near the bottom of an HTML page is one way to accommodate this dependency.
+To learn more about alternative approaches, see Script loading strategies.